Connectivity for Oregon’s Public & Non-Profit Sectors

 Link Oregon, a federally tax-exempt 501(c)(3) Oregon non-profit organization, provides high-speed, fiber-optic broadband connectivity to our state’s public and non-profit sectors.

 Link Oregon provides fast, reliable, cost-effective Internet and shared network services to K-12 and higher ed, libraries, Tribes, public healthcare organizations, remote state offices, and other public and non-profit organizations and facilities across Oregon.
 This high-capacity network will eventually serve more than 600+ locations across the state, making it easier for these entities to collaborate, share information, and deliver services to Oregon residents and visitors.

-Link Oregon is a non-profit consortium of the State of Oregon (through its Office of the State Chief Information Officer) and the state’s research universities — Oregon State University (OSU), OHSU, Portland State University (PSU) and the University of Oregon (UO), including UO’s Network for Research & Education in Oregon (NERO).
+Link Oregon is a consortium of the State of Oregon through its Enterprise Information Services (EIS) unit and the state’s four largest research universities: Oregon State University, OHSU, Portland State University, and the University of Oregon.

 Link Oregon works with an ecosystem of community and commercial collaborators to build and maintain our systems and services.
 We have engaged with local and national telecommunications companies to access approximately 2,500 route-miles of dark fiber-optic cable across the state.